billyfish/earmark/readme.md

 ### Editor:

 The Editor page consists of a tool bar and a text editor gadget which is where the Markdown source code will be shown.
-The Text editor is a subclass of the [text editor custom class](https://github.com/amiga-mui/texteditor) so all of its key shortcuts are available too.
+The text editor is a subclass of the [text editor custom class](https://github.com/amiga-mui/texteditor) so all of its key shortcuts are available too.

 #### Toolbar